 |

-Sand (2009) Sand has been quarried
+Sand (2009) Sand has

-around Leighton Buzzard for many years.
-The ‘dobbers’
+been quarried around Leighton Buzzard for many years.
+The ‘dobbers’ were the men who worked in the sand, shovelling

-from enormous holes in the earth to be used in processes like building,
+day after day to excavate it from enormous holes in the earth to be used in

-might try to clean themselves up by removing as much sand as they could from
+the dobbers might try to clean themselves up by

-their clothing before walking home but inevitably, the sand got in
+but inevitably, the sand got in everywhere: ears, mouths, hair, pockets and

-have a major job to shake out excess sand from clothes that were about to be
+shoes.
+Their wives would always have a major job to shake out excess sand

-washed.
-This song is part of a commission for the Greensand Trust’s Sands Of Time
+for the Greensand Trust’s Sands Of Time

 |